Edinburgh International Children’s Festival

 See website for ticket prices.

-The Edinburgh International Children’s Festival celebrates the best of children’s theatre and dance from around the world, showcasing high quality Scottish and international performances to an audience of children, their schools and families each year.
+The Edinburgh International Children’s Festival celebrates the best of children’s theatre and dance from around the world.
+Each year, it showcases high quality Scottish and international performances to an audience of children, their schools and families.

-Featuring a mix of circus, dance, storytelling and theatre and with an emphasis on striking visual productions, the international programme aims to inspire and engage children, from toddlers to teenagers.
+Featuring a mix of circus, dance, music, puppetry and theatre, and with an emphasis on striking visual productions, the programme aims to inspire and engage children, from toddlers to teenagers.

 Map